Moving to Ellicott City: 13 Things To Know (2023 Guide)

-Although most of the people within Ellicott City drive their own cars, public transportation is available.
+Although most of the people in town drive their own cars, public transportation in Ellicott City is available.
 The Regional Transportation Agency of Central Maryland manages 15 routes through several counties within the state.
 Fares begin at $2 per ride or 10 rides for $15.
 Commuters looking to shave a few miles off their drive can utilize the network of park-and-rides managed by the Maryland Transit Administration.
-Each one-way trip will cost about $1.90 at full fare, but frequent users can purchase seven-day passes for $21.
+Each one-way trip will cost about $2 at full fare, but frequent users can purchase seven-day passes for $22.

 Ellicott City Schools

-Two main public school districts serve the area, although only Howard County Public Schools directly serves Ellicott City.
+Students attending schools in Ellicott City will primarily be served by two main public school districts, although only Howard County Public Schools directly serves the community.
 The district manages 77 schools and a total of about 57,900 students.
 In addition to three education centers, there are 42 elementary schools, 20 middle schools, and 12 high schools.
 The district does not currently manage any charter schools.
 Of the total staff, around 4,750 are teachers providing direct instruction.

 There are several private schools within the community.
 Chapelgate Christian Academy has about 309 students and a student-to-teacher ratio of 12 to 1.
 Resurrection-St. Paul School provides instruction for grades prekindergarten through 8th.
 They have about 412 students and a student-to-teacher ratio of 13 to 1.

-As for higher education, there are no universities or colleges in Ellicott City, but Howard Community College is located about six miles away in Columbia, Maryland.
+As for higher education, there are no universities or colleges in Ellicott City, but Howard Community College is located about six miles away in the city of Columbia, Maryland.
 The school has about 35,360 students and around 1,350 academic staff.